Contract of Indemnity

 Under indemnity, the indemnifier undertakes an independent obligation to discharge the liability in any event and makes himself primarily liable voluntarily.

 All contacts of insurance are contracts of indemnity except life insurance but it is not the same vice versa.
-Life insurance requires payment of premium during one’s lifetime and in return the person shall receive the reimbursement at the time of death or maturity.
-Since the existence of a quantified loss is absent, which is an essential for a contract of indemnity, life insurance does not categorize under indemnity contracts.
+Life insurance requires payment of premium during one’s lifetime and in return, the person shall receive the reimbursement at the time of death or maturity.
+Since the existence of a quantified loss is absent, which is essential for a contract of indemnity, life insurance is not categorised under indemnity contracts.

 New India Assurance Co.
 Ltd v.
 State Trading Corporation of India[5] states as follows,